 - 1. Use or create a "typical" user account with commonly used settings (group policy settings, policies, and so on.)
 This ensures that a template is created with the correct settings for your typical users.
 Log in to this account to create the master template. - 2.
-Stop the Remote Management Service. - 3.
+Stop the Bromium Isolation Remote Management Service. - 3.
 Close the BrConsole.exe process. - 4.
 Remove the unique ID from the registry that identifies the installation within the controller.
-Delete the following registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Bromium\vSentry\State\BMS.ClientToken net stop "Bromium vSentry Remote Management Service"
+Delete the following registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Bromium\vSentry\State\BMS.ClientToken net stop "BrRmService"